 Find music online and edit to share to phone and other devices

 Create and share custom music and audio files

 Add music and sound effects to video files

 So how do you choose a music editor for Mac that can do everything you want?
 In this article, we will share with you that some music editors that you can use on Mac computer, and if you want to edit audio on Windows or on mobile phones, leave a comment below and let us know.

 Free Music Editors for Mac

-Free-to-use is great, especially when you get all the performance and features you need.
+Free-to-use is great, especially when you get all the performance and features you need in a music editor.
 Two free music and audio editors for Mac we recommend are: